chrisnajman/react-redux-reselect-demo/README.md

 In this example, nothing can change - I'm just returning the original `state` (of `userjob`).

-The purpose of this demo is just to work out how, using `reselect`, props can be passed via `user.selectors.js` to `/components/user-job.component.js`.
+The purpose of this demo is to show the mechanics of how, using `reselect`, props can be passed via `user.selectors.js` to `/components/user-job.component.js`.

 ## Redux Flow